yyang-pplus/yyang-pplus.github.io/_posts/2021-04-08-pds-stack-backtrace.md

 As we can see, `stepThree()` passed `three` as the argument to `half()`.
 After checking the associated code, we find that `three` came from the same function and it was never pointed to a meaningful address.
 That is the root cause we are looking for.

-Of course, issues we are going to face in the real world will unlikely be that straight forward as the example we just showed, but the underlying concepts are essentially the same.
+Of course, issues we are going to face in the real world will unlikely be that straightforward as the example we just showed, but the underlying concepts are essentially the same.

 # Conclusion